Adeptstack-Studios/InfoHub-BackendTHP/readme.md

 sudo raspi-config
 ```

-However, before the server is started, you create a new screen in which the server will then run.
+However, before the server is started, you create a new screen in which the server then runs.
 This is done so that the server continues to run even after the ssh session has ended.
 ```
 screen -SO InfoHub
 ```